arcus/education_python_intensive/Intro-to-python.md

 :::info
 ## Overview

-In this module, learners will become familiar with Python code and why they might want to use it in their research, and practice using Python in a Jupyter notebook.
+In this module, learners will become familiar with Python code, explore why they might want to use it in their research, and practice using Python in a Jupyter notebook.
 This module is appropriate for a learner at the beginner level.

 **Estimated time to completion**: 1 hour

 **Pre-requisites**: Learners should be familiar with tabular data (data stored in a rectangular format, like an Excel spreadsheet or a comma separated file).
-Learners do not need to have access to Python or Juypyter notebooks on their own computers.
+Learners do not need to have access to Python or Jupyter notebooks on their own computers.

 **Learning Objectives**:

 After completion of this module, learners will be able to:

 * Describe what Python is and why they might want to use it for research
-* Download Python and Jupyter using Anaconda
 * Recognize Python code
+* Write text in Markdown and simple code in a Jupyter notebook
+* Download Python using the Anaconda distribution

 :::